PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-11 09:13:27
+Last updated: 2024-04-11 09:15:19
-Random Quote: You fight back with your spirit, little one.
-You stand up for yourself! - Devi Vishwakumar
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves